Convergence of Adam Under Relaxed Assumptions

-The essential idea of the technique can be informally illustrated by the following ``circular" reasoning that we will make precise later.
-On the one hand, assuming that $\norm{\nabla f(x_t)}\le G$ for every $t\ge 1$, one can show the gradient converges to zero (e.g. following analyses in existing works).
+In this paper, instead of imposing the strong assumption of globally bounded gradients, we develop a new analysis to show that with high probability, the gradients are always bounded along the trajectory of Adam until convergence.
+The essential idea can be informally illustrated by the following ``circular" reasoning that we will make precise later.
+On the one hand, if $\norm{\nabla f(x_t)}\le G$ for every $t\ge 1$, it is not hard to show the gradient converges to zero based on our discussions above.
 On the other hand, we know that a converging sequence must be upper bounded.
 Therefore there exists some $G'$ such that $\norm{\nabla f(x_t)}\le G'$ for every $t\ge 1$.
-In other words, the bounded gradient condition implies the convergence result and the convergence result also implies the boundedness condition.
+In other words, the bounded gradient condition implies the convergence result and the convergence result also implies the boundedness condition, forming a circular argument.

 This circular argument is of course flawed.
-However, we can break the circularity of reasoning and rigorously prove both the bounded gradient condition and the convergence result using a contradiction argument as follows.
+However, we can break the circularity of reasoning and rigorously prove both the bounded gradient condition and the convergence result using a contradiction argument.
+Before introducing the contradiction argument, we first need to provide the following useful lemma, which is the reverse direction of a generalized Polyak-Lojasiewicz (PL) inequality, whose proof is deferred in Appendix~\ref{subapp:lem_reversePL}.